Drag Reducing Agent (DRA) Market Size & Share Analysis - Growth Trends And Forecast (2024 - 2031)

 By Type;

-Oil & Gas Industry and PipelinesBy Functionality;
+Oil & Gas Industry, Pipelines, Water Distribution Systems and Wastewater TreatmentBy Functionality;

-Liquid Formulation and Powder FormulationBy End-User Industry;
+Liquid Formulation, Powder Formulation and Aerosol FormulationBy End-User Industry;

-North America, Europe, Asia Pacific, Middle East & Africa and Latin America - Report Timeline (2021 - 2031)Drag Reducing Agent Market Overview
+North America, Europe, Asia Pacific, Middle East & Africa and Latin America - Report Timeline (2021 - 2031)Drag Reducing Agent (DRA) Market Overview

-Drag Reducing Agent Market (USD Million)
+Drag Reducing Agent (DRA) Market (USD Million)

-Drag Reducing Agent Market was valued at USD 1,180.83 million in the year 2024.
+Drag Reducing Agent (DRA) Market was valued at USD 1,180.83 million in the year 2024.
 The size of this market is expected to increase to USD 2,117.35 million by the year 2031, while growing at a Compounded Annual Growth Rate (CAGR) of 8.7%.

 Drag Reducing Agent (DRA) Market